 A candid conversation with Halifax Mayor Mike Savage on how his city is dealing with the challenges of COVID-19 and what the short, medium and long-term impacts on the city could look like

-Cities in the Time of COVID-19: One-on-One with Halifax Mayor Mike Savage
+Live City Check-In—One-on-One with Halifax Mayor Mike Savage

 A roundup of the most compelling ideas, themes and quotes from this candid conversation

 Cities are going to have to make some hard decisions in terms of finding efficiencies and cutting services.
 But transit service is non-negotiable.
 Mayor Savage shared his emphatic opinion that if Halifax had stopped transit service when the crisis first broke, the city would have stopped functioning – it’s as simple as that.
 Essential workers – such as cleaners, sanitary workers, home-care workers, and supermarket clerks – continued working, and a lot of these workers depend upon public transit.
 At a loss of $3 million per month to the city’s coffers, it’s the cost of doing business and having universal access.

 2. Floating new ideas for mobility

 In the spirit of thinking outside the box, Halifax Regional Municipality (HRM) has an integrated transport plan aimed at “future-proofing” the city, that will build on the lessons learned from COVID-19.
 In addition to looking at the redesign of buses and routes, they are doubling down on bolstering cycling as a commuter option, and importantly, looking at options that more fully utilize the vast harbour and abundant waterways that connect the region.
 The Mayor said that federal recovery funds must invest in sustainable municipal transportation systems.
 “This should not be seen as bailout, but a viable tool for investing in the future of cities,” the mayor said.